John Kacere: Biography

 He began his teaching career in 1950 at the University of Manitoba in Winnipeg, Canada.
 He also taught at the University of Florida, Arizona State University, the Rhode Island School of Design, New York University, the University of New Mexico, and Cooper Union and the Parsons School of Design in New York City.

-His paintings are in the public collections of several institutions, including the Stedelijik Museum in Amsterdam, the Portland Museum of Art, and the Speed Art Museum in Louisville, Kentucky.
+His paintings are in the public collections of several institutions, including the Stedelijk Museum in Amsterdam, the Portland Museum of Art, and the Speed Art Museum in Louisville, Kentucky.

 He died in 1999 from Alzheimer's disease.